|Topics||Key performance indicator||Target||Outcome 2019||Outcome 2018||Outcome 2017||Outcome 2016||Status1|

 Innovation through partnerships and joint development projects

-Projects with customers continued in 2018 and covered a number of sustainability areas, from energy and fuels to mutual information-sharing targets to finding new rental solutions, for example, for temporary constructions and to learning more about accidents and incidents and how to prevent them.
-Together with other stakeholders we address different areas, such as promoting the sharing economy and social integration – how we as a company and as individuals can help provide experience and contacts with working life.
+Projects with customers cover several sustainability areas, ranging from energy and fuels to mutual information-sharing targets and to finding new rental solutions, such as temporary constructions, and to learning more about accidents and incidents and how to prevent them.
+Together with other stakeholders, we address different areas, such as promoting the sharing economy and social integration, i.e. how we as a company and as individuals can help provide experience and contacts with the working world.

-In 2019, we will focus on how we can help our customers make sustainable choices.
-We will continue to develop our rental services in partnership with our customers, suppliers and other stakeholders.
-Implementation of our common management system, including ISO Management Standard 9001, continues.
+In 2020, we will start implementing the new sustainability strategy with an increased focus on sustainable customer use, transports and logistics as well as sustainable sourcing.
+We will continue to develop our rental offering and services in partnership with our customers, suppliers and other stakeholders.